Flow in (retrieving from Salesforce)

-A core feature of OrgFlow is the ability to identify metadata changes in a Salesforce org, retrieve them and commit them to a Git repository.
+A core feature of OrgFlow is the ability to detect new metadata changes in a Salesforce org, retrieve those changes and commit them to a Git repository.
 We call this process flow in or sometimes inbound flow.
-Together, flow in and flow out are key processes that help keep a Salesforce org in sync with a Git branch.
+Together, flow in and flow out are key operations that help keep a Salesforce org in sync with a Git branch.

 Full

-A full retrieve involves retrieving all of the metadata that is included by the include specs.
+Full retrieve involves retrieving all of the metadata that is included by the include specs and relying on Git to determine what's changed since the last flow in.

 At a high level, the process looks like this: